 When I was finalizing the PDF file for my free pattern, (The Four Season Skirt– Did you get yours yet?
 It’s my free gift to you when you sign up to receive the Oh Sew Kat Chat!
 Click here.), as I was taking photographs of my Animator dolls, I realized I didn’t have very many colors of tops to go with the cute skirts.
 And even though white goes with everything, only one doll could wear it at a time!
 In one weekend, I set out to create a rainbow of tops for my dolls (in two sizes) and I had a little fun at the same time.

 I used my own reversible Popsicle Top pattern.
 It takes very little fabric and stitches up quickly.
 Here I’ll show you a few ways you can take this simple look and “Step it Up”.

 The first thing I did was to choose two different shades of each color.
 Normally, I line most of my doll clothes using a white layer cake from Kona Cottons (easy to manage and easy to grab!)
 Because the Popsicle Top is reversible, I can get two tops at once.
-By using similar colors, I don’t have to worry about a red peaking out from behind a blue, and when I go to mix and match, I’ve got two greens and two yellows to choose from so now I have a better chance of having something to match.
+By using similar colors, I don’t have to worry about a red peeking out from behind a blue, and when I go to mix and match, I’ve got two greens and two yellows to choose from so now I have a better chance of having something to match.

 Yes, it involved a ton of thread changes…but in the end, I have this fabulous rainbow of Popsicle Tops!